Gosamat/gosamat/README.md

 ## ⚡️ Some Facts
 - 🕴️ Pronouns: He/Him
 - 🔍 Always searching for new things to learn, whether it's coding-related or another craft.
-- 🪴 Passionate about videogames, plants, and animals.
+- 🪴 Passionate about videogames, animation, editing, plants, and animals.
 - 🍽️ Favourite dish is katsudon.
 - 🎉 Fun Fact: I'm a tea and coffee afficionado.